ixiaopan/blog/content/post/linear-regression-01.md

 There are two main tasks in machine learning: regression and classification.
 Today we will talk about regression, more specifically, linear regression.
-Linear regression is simple and easy to understand and possibly the first algorithm that most people learn in the world of machine learning.
+Linear regression is simple and easy to understand.
+Perhaps it is the first algorithm that most people first learn in the world of machine learning.
 So let's go!